 Created for grades K-8 high school English language arts/literacy and mathematics the guides provide clear, consistent expectations for what students should be learning at each grade in order to be prepared for college and career.

-What language are the Guides available in?
+Guides available in?

 The Guide is available in both English and Spanish.